superduper-io/superduper/README.md

 <div align="center">

-# Build and deploy AI on your datastore!
+# 🔮 Bring AI to your favourite datastore!

 </div>